 Cashmere is a very small city located in the state of Washington.
 With a population of 3,159 people and two constituent neighborhoods, Cashmere is the 153rd largest community in Washington.

-The per capita income in Cashmere in 2010 was $24,736, which is middle income relative to Washington and the nation.
-This equates to an annual income of $98,944 for a family of four.
+The per capita income in Cashmere in 2010 was $21,942, which is lower middle income relative to Washington, and middle income relative to the rest of the US.
+This equates to an annual income of $87,768 for a family of four.
 However, Cashmere contains both very wealthy and poor people as well.

+Cashmere is an extremely ethnically-diverse city.
 The people who call Cashmere home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cashmere residents report their race to be White, followed by Native American.
 Cashmere also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 26.36% of the city’s residents.
+People of Hispanic or Latino origin account for 29.34% of the city’s residents.
 Important ancestries of people in Cashmere include English, Irish, Norwegian, and Scottish.